guillewu/inventory_app/README.md

 Simple inventory management for hotels (only data and object model).

-Things to look at: schema.rb, seeds.rb, and app/models
+Things to look at: schema.rb, seeds.rb, erd.pdf, and app/models

+To do:
+- Unit test
+- Simple interface to add hotels/prices/discounts
+- DRY price.rb and discount.rb
+- Refactor `Room#calculate_price`

 After cloning the repo and running `rake db:seed`, you can launch `rails c` and play around with it:
 ```